Benchmarking weak randomness in Quantum and Natural Sources: Seismic data

 \subsubsection{Waveforms}

-To obtain the waveform of the earthquakes, we selected all the events between Mw = 6.0 and Mw = 7.0, from 1976--2021, with depths between 30--1000~km, from the GCMT catalog \cite{CMT1, CMT2}, which has a total of 2218 events.
+To obtain the waveform of the earthquakes, we selected all the events from the GCMT catalog \cite{CMT1, CMT2}, from 1976–-2021, with moment magnitude Mw (a magnitude based on the amount of energy liberated by the earthquake) between Mw = 6.0 and Mw = 7.0, and with epicentral depths between 30–-1000~km, to avoid events that occurs in the earth's crust, that are generally more complex.
+There were 2218 events that fulfill above criteria.
 For each earthquake, we downloaded, from the EarthScope seismic service, the record of all the available stations in a range of 10 and 50 degrees of epicentral distance (stations located at between $\sim$ 1000--5000~km from the epicenter).
 It is important to mention that to increase the aleatory of the data and due to the large amount of data, we use all the available earthquake-station pairs that follow the previous criteria (including those that may have incorrect instrument responses or clipping signals).

 Then, we transform the raw signal to displacement, velocity, and acceleration and filter the signal between 0.1~Hz and 200~Hz, obtaining the principal body waves and the high-period signals.
 Then, we cut the signal with dynamic windows into two sections.
 The first window had been selected from the P-wave time arrival until $15[s/^\circ]*\Delta$ after its arrival, with $\Delta$ the epicentral distance in degrees, containing principally body waves.
 The second window starts at the S-wave time arrival to $35[s/^\circ]*\Delta$ after its arrival, where the surface waves would be predominant \cite{Duputel2012}.
 Once we have cut the signal, we unite (concatenate) each one of the time windows for all the stations and earthquakes.
-Finally, we will have six files corresponding to the two different time windows for the three data types (displacement, velocity, and acceleration).
+Finally, we will have six files corresponding to the two different time windows for the three signal responses (displacement, velocity, and acceleration).